multiformats/multiaddr/protocols/unix.md

 # `stream`, `seqpacket`, `dgram`

-These correspond to the *type* of UNIX-domain socket:
+These correspond to the *type* of Unix-domain socket:
 `SOCK_STREAM`, `SOCK_SEQPACKET`, `SOCK_DGRAM`.

 Previous versions of this specification did not contain these types;